West Yellowstone, Montana: Tourism

 Because of its proximity to Yellowstone National Park, the town receives a large amount of tourism, especially from China.
 To cater to these tourists, the town has commercial signage in Mandarin as well as six Chinese restaurants.
 It is estimated to receive more than half its annual business from Chinese tourists.

 Education

+The CDP is in the West Yellowstone K-12 school district.

 The town has one school, the West Yellowstone School, serving kindergarten through 12th grade.
-West Yellowstone High School is a class C school (less than 108 students) which helps determine athletic competitions.
+West Yellowstone High School is a class C school (fewer than 108 students) which helps determine athletic competitions.
 They are known as the Wolverines.

 West Yellowstone Public Library serves the area.

 Media

-KWYS (AM), broadcasting at 920 kHz and locally owned by Radio West, LLC, is located in and licensed to West Yellowstone.
+Three radio stations are licensed in West Yellowstone.
+KWYS (AM), broadcasting at 920 kHz and locally owned by Radio West, LLC, plays an oldies format.
+The FM station KEZQ plays soft adult contemporary music.
+KPWY is a religious radio station.

 Infrastructure

 Layout

 The D Parkway road roughly separates the town into residential and commercial areas.
 South of D Parkway is mainly a business/commercial area, while northward is a residential area of homes and apartments.
 The area north of D Parkway is known to locals as the "Madison Addition".